 The numbers that you will use to track the performance of your business weekly and monthly.
 These should actually translate to the actual targets you give you sales team to acquire merchants each month, or marketing team for CPA, CPM etc.

-How the model flows, how you came to projecting numbers and the driving assumptions are critical.
+How the financial model flows, how you came to projecting numbers and the driving assumptions are critical.
 Your logic doesn’t have to be perfect and it can be flawed.

 Intellectual honesty is super appreciated!
 Saying ‘we thought about a better way of representing our conversion but we just don’t know enough and it’s something we would like our investor to help through’ is a super attractive trait.
 It shows you want to learn, that you don’t have an ego and know what you don’t know you don’t know.
 Those kinds of people succeed because they learn faster than others.
-Also, the model can serve not as static FYI, but a real basis for conversing about how you will build the business.
+Also, the financial model can serve not as static FYI, but a real basis for conversing about how you will build the business.

 The market is always going to be a ceiling and so an excellent contextualization of your business and achievements.
 Setting out the current market size as well as your forecasts for it’s (hopeful) expansion enables your numbers to be seen in very different and meaningful light.